sendgrid/docs/source/API_Reference/Reseller_API/Reseller_Customer_Subuser_API/customer_subuser_monitor_outgoing_email.md

 {% parameters detach %}
  {% parameter 'task' 'Yes' 'Must be set to <em>detach</em>' 'The task required to detach a monitor record to a customer subuser' %}
- {% parameter 'user' 'Yes' 'The customer subuser must be registered under your account' 'The customer subuser we will detach the monitor record from' %}
+ {% parameter 'user' 'Yes' 'Customer subuser must be registered under your account' 'The customer subuser we will detach the monitor record from' %}
 {% endparameters %}